top of page

 Looking aft under the aft deck at MULTIPLE NEW BEAMS supporting the deck's restored gentle camber.
 Towards the stern, new fore and aft CARLINS further support the lazarette hatch.

 Fitting all new DECK SUPPORT under port & starboard side decks.
-Here starboard side of wheelhouse after removal of stainless steel storage tanks.
+Here starboard side of wheelhouse after removal of stainless steel storage tanks (35 gallons) for water and diesel.

 On completion all is primed and painted.
 Here a new HYDRAULIC STEERING SYSTEM replaces the cumbersome old steering quadrant in the lazarette.

 Fitting (port & starboard) new long MAST CLAMPS, spreading the load from the mizzen mast.
-Fastened to new beams and bolted to the beam shelf along the length.
+Similar clamps were fitted in Heads / Nav Area extending aft to the step in the deck.

 A hatch may just look like a hatch.... but during restoration, all three deck hatches and the hatch on the aft cabin coachroof were removed and fully restored.